robokeys/automoton-tags/SPEC.md

-PuzzlePins Specification - Version 1.0
+Automotan Tags Specification - Version 1.0
 Date: May 21, 2025

 **License**

-PuzzlePins Specification v1.0 is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+Automotan Tags Specification v1.0 is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You are free to use, adapt, and distribute this specification; even commercially; without attribution in your project files.
 Inclusion of reference tags such as:

-// puzzlepins\_version: 1.0
+// automotan-tags\_version: 1.0

-// puzzlepins\_specification\_url:
+// automotan-tags\_specification\_url:
 https://github.com/robokeys/puzzle-pins/SPEC.md

 is not required but encouraged for discoverability and clarity, but some